 Rich people also liked wrestling and 'casting the bar', which was like shot-putting but with an iron bar.
 They also played billiards.

 Rich people also played board games like chess and backgammon (a backgammon set was found on the wreck of the Mary Rose.
 It is the same as a modern one).
 They also tennis with a leather ball stuffed with hair.
 They also played bowls and skittles.
 Playing cards were also popular.

-All classes gambled in Tudor England.
+All classes gambled in 16th century England.
 Poor people gambled with dice.
-They also played games like shuffleboard (shove ha'penny) and nine mens morris.
-The Tudors also played draughts and fox and geese.
+They also played games like shuffleboard (shove ha'penny) and nine men's morris.
+The Tudors also played drafts and fox and geese.

 Music and dancing were also very popular.
 The printing press made books much cheaper so reading was a popular pastime for well off people.

 Ordinary people played a rough version of football.
 There were no rules and the 'pitch' was often a large area including woods and even streams!
 It was a very rough game.
 Injuries like broken limbs were common.

 Cruel 'sports' like cockfighting were also popular in the 16th century.
 So was bear baiting.
 A bear was chained to a post and dogs were trained to attack it.

 THE THEATER IN 16TH CENTURY ENGLAND